10io/clockwork/README.md

     - `at` return nil or `''` if not using `:at`, or otherwise any acceptable clockwork `:at` string

-    - (optionally) `name` returning the name for the event (used to identify it in the Clcockwork output)
+    - (optionally) `name` returning the name for the event (used to identify it in the Clockwork output)

     - (optionally) `tz` returning the timezone to use (default is the local timezone)